kdmarrett/fp-diannao/README.md

 * Currently, Makefile is configured for example layers from VGG16. https://arxiv.org/abs/1409.1556

-## Optimization strategy
+## Convolution

 The data arrays use Cuda's modern unified memory.
 Different convolution or input layer sizes are specified via runtime parameters to the executable.
 The simple cuda kernel example is implemented for batch size 1 is launched with a single thread and thread block and no parallel logic for simplicity.
+Due to it's slowness it was only used for ground truth correctness along with the ported cpu version of convolution.
+Basic threading schemes were at least 2800x faster than the single thread version understandably.

-The output of this function is therefore treated as ground truth for exploration of the other various strategies and compared at the end of the convolution execution.
+The output of this function is therefore treated as ground truth for exploration of the other various strategies and compared at the end of the convolution execution when the TEST macro is on.

 To benchmark and profile the implementation a useful starting point is:
 `NVIDIA_CUDA-10.1_Samples/1_Utilities/deviceQuery/deviceQuery`